 Studium (2019).
 Found book, cufflinks, gold chain, toner on paper.

 Et quid amabo / And What Shall I Love?
 (2019) Found boxers, custom waistband.

 La solitudine dei segni / The Solitude of Signs

 Did you ever get around to reading Bernhard’s Old Masters?
-I gave it to you as a gift a few years ago, but you never said anything after that.
+I gave it to you as a gift a few years ago, but you never said anything afterwards.
 I don’t mean to make you feel bad about it, so don’t worry.
-I just picked it up the other day, after a number of years, and I came across a passage that I think will help me to answer the question you posed in your last letter.
+I just picked it up the other day, after a number of years, and I came across a passage that I think will help me to answer the question you posed in your last message.

 I like this idea that one can be “always in one person” while simultaneously being many different things, that one can be not just one thing—for example, a painter—or even more than one thing at different times or in different contexts—for example, a painter and a writer—but more than one thing all in one and all at once, in the exercise of an art that is not any one of those arts, but something else entirely.

 Now I can’t imagine being an artist in all the arts—I’m pretty sure music will forever remain inaccessible to me.
 For the moment, three of them will have to suffice: photography, sculpture, and writing.
 In the work I’m doing now, I’ve also been trying to be “in all of them” while being “in one person.”
 My way of doing that, however, has not been through criticism, but through scholarship, which is something related but also slightly different.
 So if I were to echo Reger I’d say that I’ve been trying to be a photographer and a sculptor and a writer all in one, and that I’ve been trying to be those three things simultaneously through the practice of something like scholarship.